Categories

 Interest Only Vs Repayment Mortgage: Which Is Best?

-Making a decision between an interest-only or repayment mortgage is an important financial decision.
-Here we look at the key differences between these mortgage products and how a specialist mortgage advisor can help you choose the right mortgage for you and your circumstances.
+Deciding between an interest-only or repayment mortgage is an important financial decision.
+Here, we look at the key differences between these mortgage products and how a specialist mortgage advisor can help you choose the right mortgage for you and your circumstances.

-When buying a home, the two most common types of mortgage loan available are interest only mortgages and capital repayment mortgages.
+When buying a home, the two most common types of mortgage loans available are interest-only mortgages and capital repayment mortgages.

 An interest-only mortgage offers lower monthly payments, but you must pay off the loan in full at the end of the loan term, and they tend to cost more overall.
-While repayment mortgages may be more expensive each month, they allow you to pay off your mortgage in full and generally cost less over the course of the loan.
+While repayment mortgages may be more expensive each month, they allow you to pay off your mortgage in full and generally cost less throughout the loan.

-Here we explore the reasons you may consider an interest only mortgage loan over a repayment mortgage loan, and the important things to consider while weighing up which option is best for you.
+Here, we explore the reasons you may consider an interest-only mortgage loan over a repayment mortgage loan and the essential things to consider while weighing up which option is best for you.

-The main difference between an interest only mortgage and a capital repayment mortgage is the way in which you repay the loan to your lender.
-But this is not the only factor which will influence your decision regarding which mortgage is best for you.
-Other factors to consider include the different eligibility criteria, the type of property you wish to mortgage and your personal circumstances.
+The main difference between an interest only mortgage and a capital repayment mortgage is how you repay the loan to your lender.
+But this is not the only factor influencing your decision regarding which mortgage is best for you.
+Other factors to consider include the different eligibility criteria, the type of property you wish to mortgage, and your circumstances.

 The way in which you repay the loan is the primary difference between interest-only and repayment mortgages.
 With an interest only mortgage, your monthly payments will only pay back the interest on the loan.
 You will then have to pay back your loan as a lump sum at the end of your mortgage term.

-The low monthly payments of an interest-only mortgage make them a more affordable way of managing a home loan.
+The low monthly payments of an interest-only mortgage make it a more affordable way of managing a home loan.
 However, you will need to have a financially secure repayment plan to acquire an interest-only mortgage.
-You must demonstrate to the lender that you have a viable means of repaying the lump sum - whether through the sale of your property, from savings or investments, or another suitable payment vehicle.
+You must demonstrate to the lender that you have a viable means of repaying the lump sum—whether through the sale of your property, from savings or investments, or another suitable payment vehicle.

 Whether you choose to apply for an interest-only or repayment mortgage, lenders will want to review your: